 How can financial institutions improve app security?

-1. Add two factor or multi-factor authentication feature
+1. Two-factor or multi-factor authentication feature

 - Stolen passwords.
 As mentioned above, poor password hygiene makes passwords easy to steal.
 In a two-factor authentication system, a stolen password alone is not enough to hack an account.

 - Brute force attacks (password cracking).
 Computing power is becoming more available, and hackers use it to generate passwords randomly until they crack the code.
-However, breaking the second factor in the same way, is impossible.
+However, breaking the second factor, in the same way, is impossible.

 - Phishing.
 Phishing remains one of the most common and effective ways to steal user credentials.
 Two-factor authentication protects against unauthorized access if the username and password are stolen through a phishing attack.